-JUSD's Education Services Department occasionally has requests from news agencies to photograph and/or videotape students for education related issues.
-JUSD Education Services also creates videos that may use students to demonstrate education strategies or practices.
+JUSD also creates videos that may use students to demonstrate education strategies or practices.
 In some instances, there may be a need to collect exemplary products, photos and/or videos of students in the classroom or library that are published on the JUSD or JUSD Teacher website and/or distributed to teachers or other educational institutions.
 All images and products are used solely for educational purposes and will never be sold or used for any commercial venture.
 If for any reason you do not grant permission to use your child's image in district/school and/or third party publications and publish/distribute your child's work/product for educational purposes please contact school administration to discuss whether reasonable adjustments may be required for a student's particular needs.